- What We Do

 It’s easy to lose sight of what you’re doing if no one is measuring progress and goals.
 Your team needs to see where you’ve been as a company and where you want to go.

 Millions of years of evolution have conditioned us to make quick decisions based on visual cues.
 That survival instinct is still present within us.
 Our vision allows our brains to take shortcuts.
-It makes processing information quicker.
+It makes processing information faster.
 While data visualizations are not as easy to process as pictures, they are easier to process than spreadsheets.
 When it’s time to make a split-second decision about staffing or inventory, it’s easier to look at a visual than it is to try and scan and interpret a chart.

 Here’s one example of how the Texas Rangers baseball team uses data visualizations to make better decisions: The Texas Rangers gain a “full 360-degree view” of operations